lulen11/august-homework/README.md

 #### Look at it live:

 Visit the deployed version of the project [here](https://august-homework.vercel.app/). _EDIT: I usually deploy my sites to Vercel with ease though I ran into issues with this one.
-I spent some time looking into it though I ended up focusing on finishing the set tasks.
-I considered not including this botched deployment attempt but I chose to leave it in my submission because I'm curious as to why it's returning a 404 and I'd like to resolve eventually._
+I spent some time looking into it though I ended up shifting my focus back to the set tasks.
+I considered not including this botched deployment attempt though I chose to leave it in my submission because I'm curious as to why it's returning a 404.
+I'd like to resolve it eventually._

 ---